A BRIEF HISTORY OF LEICESTER, LEICESTERSHIRE, ENGLAND

 Leicester probably started as a Celtic settlement.
-It was the capital of the local Celtic tribe, the Coriletavi.
-The Romans invaded Britain in 43 AD and they captured Leicestershire by 47 AD.
+It was the capital of the local Celtic tribe, the Corieltauvi.
+The Romans invaded Britain in 43 CE and they captured Leicestershire by 47 CE.
 The Romans built a fort at Leicester in 48 CE.
 The Celtic settlement nearby prospered as the Roman soldiers provided a market for goods made in the town.
-About 80 AD the Roman army moved on but the nearby town thrived.
+About 80 CE the Roman army moved on but the nearby town thrived.

-The streets of Roman Leicester were changed to a grid pattern with a space left in the center for a market place called a Forum.
+The streets of Roman Leicester were changed to a grid pattern with a space left in the center for a marketplace called a Forum.
 The Forum was lined with shops and had a kind of town hall called a basilica.
 Many of the townspeople rebuilt their houses in stone with tiled roofs.
-The Romans also dug drains under the streets of Leicester (or Ratae as they called it).
+The Romans also dug drains under the streets of Leicester (or Ratae Coritanorum as they called it).
 They also built public baths on the site of the Jewry Wall museum.

 There were several temples in Roman Leicester.
 One, which stood in St Nicholas Circle, was dedicated to the Persian god Mithras.
 Roman Leicester continued to grow and prosper in the 3rd century and suburbs grew up outside the walls.
 Roman Leicester reached a peak in the early 4th century then began to decline.
 Roman civilization slowly broke down.
 The last Roman soldiers left Britain in 407.
 Afterward, Roman towns like Leicester fell into ruins.